Updated: American Philosophical Society Response to Novel Coronavirus COVID-19

 Dear APS Members, Friends, Researchers, and Visitors,

 In an effort to safeguard the health and safety of members of the APS community, the Society is undertaking strong social distancing measures to help slow the spread of novel coronavirus COVID-19.
-On March 19, Pennsylvania Governor Tom Wolf has ordered all non-life-sustaining businesses to close their physical locations.
-The APS, including offices and the Library, will be closed until further notice.
+APS buildings are currently open to staff and invited guests until further notice.
 We continue to monitor the situation and any further updates will be posted to this page.

 Events and Museum Exhibition